-Vegetables ferment best at 64 F (18 C), so if possible try to stash your jars of sauerkraut somewhere cool; a garage or basement is ideal.
+Vegetables ferment best at 64 F (18 C), so try to stash your jars of sauerkraut somewhere cool.
+A garage or basement is ideal.
 If cool is impossible, then just keep an eye on them as they’ll ferment more quickly at warmer temperatures.

 It’s also important to keep your vegetables out of direct sunlight.